memfault/interrupt/_drafts/heartbeats.md

 connection to the Internet and either a powered connection or a large battery might send a heartbeat every minute, and power-optimized devices might send one every hour or each day.

+Heartbeats differ from all of the other types mentioned above because the data is pre-aggregated on the device.
+Instead of sending raw log

 ```c
 void flash_write(...) {